UX Case Study

-A friend of mine, who just opened his own business asked me to give him advise and use my expertise to make the website look good and user friendly.
-He doesn’t have the knowledge and the time to create a competitive website and he thought maybe I could help.
-There is already an existing website but it has some flaws.
-In my case study below you can follow up the steps of the design process and at the end you will be able to see the prototype .
+A client, who just opened his own business asked me to give him advise and use my expertise to make the website look better.
+He doesn’t have the knowledge and the time to create a competitive website .
+The existing one has some flaws, and looks unprofessional.
+In my case study below you can follow up the steps of the design process, understand my design decisions and at the end you will be able to see the new product .

 Identify the issues and find the right solutions

 Collecting data points about the user's needs -and factors, that influence their decision.

 Explain the different processes involved in accomplishing a task from the MVP

 Wireframing, design the mood board, color palette, typography, designing mock-ups